Passenger railroad car: Open coach

 In one variant, an "open coach" has a central aisle; the car's interior is often filled with row upon row of seats as in a passenger airliner, coach bus, or a school bus.
 Other arrangements of the "open" type are also found, including seats around tables, seats facing the aisle (often found on mass transit trains since they increase standing room for rush hour), and variations of all three.
 Seating arrangement is typically [2+2], while the hard seat in China has [3+2] arrangements.
-The seating arrangements and density, as well as the absence or presence of other facilities depends on the intended use – from mass transit systems to long distance luxury trains.
-Some cars have reclining seats to allow for easier sleeping by passengers not traveling in a sleeping car.
+The seating arrangements and density, as well as the presence or absence of other facilities, depend on the intended use, ranging from mass transit systems to long-distance luxury trains.
+Some cars have reclining seats to make it easier for passengers not traveling in a sleeping car to sleep.